wireless-broadband-alliance/wba-openroaming-portal/README.md

 When this mode is activated, **it's required** to verify the account every time the user wants to download a profile again, because it's a new demo account being generated on the portal.

+Follow this link for a portal user interface overview: [Portal GUI](PORTAL-GUI.md).

 ## 🔧 Environment Variables